 How to use fenugreek

 Fenugreek is safe when consumed in food but check with your doctor before using supplements if you are taking prescribed diabetes medications, thyroid hormone or anticoagulant medications such as warfarin or aspirin.
-Fenugreek is best avoided during pregnancy, warn experts with the NCCIM: It could cause early contractions.
+Fenugreek is best avoided during pregnancy, warn experts with the NCCIH: It could cause early contractions.
 Fenugreek shouldn’t be your first solution for diabetes therapy but if you’re doing everything you can and you’re not on medications where it would interfere, the supplement may be worth adding to your regular diabetes treatment plan.
-Check out the ways diabetes doctors manage their own blood sugar.
+Check out the ways diabetes doctors manage blood sugar.

 Where to find fenugreek